Training-and-Development-SRE/dynatrace-monitoring-as-service/README.md

 ![](./images/pushhostevent.jpg)

 *What just happened?* The Dynatrace CLI was called with the monspec and the pipelineinfo.json as parameter.
 One additional parameter was MaaSHost/Lab2.
 This told the CLI to lookup this configuration section in monspec.json and then push a custom deployment event to those Dynatrace HOST entities that have that particular tag (Environment=MaaSHost) on it.
-Such an event in Dynatrace can have an arbritrary list of name/value pair properties.
+Such an event in Dynatrace can have an arbitrary list of name/value pair properties.
 The CLI automatically pushes some of the information from monspec, e.g: Owner as well as some information in the pipelineinfo.json file to Dynatrace!

 **Step 2: Push service deployment information**
 1. cat ./monspec/monspec.json
 2. Explore the entry "FrontendApp".
-You will see similiar data as for our host.
-But now its a SERVICE and we use our SERVICE_TYPE tag to identify it
+You will see similar data as for our host.
+But now it's a SERVICE and we use our SERVICE_TYPE tag to identify it
 3. Execute ./pushservicedeploy.sh
 4. Open the service details view for your FrontendApp service